Managing backups for your ONTAP systems

 Note that any backup files that have been tiered to archival storage are left in that tier if you stop tiering backups to archive - they are not automatically moved back to the standard tier.
 Only new volume backups will reside in the standard tier.

-Adding a new backup policy
+Add a new backup-to-cloud policy

 When you enable BlueXP backup and recovery for a working environment, all the volumes you initially select are backed up using the default backup policy that you defined.
 If you want to assign different backup policies to certain volumes that have different recovery point objectives (RPO), you can create additional policies for that cluster and assign those policies to other volumes.